 Lost Dutchman State Park must have a guardian angel.
-Or not — it has been threatened with permanent closure at least twice since 2002 due to budget shortfalls.
+Or not – it has been threatened with permanent closure at least twice since 2002 due to budget shortfalls.
 It seems like an expensive place to run.
 The ratio of staff/workers to visitors is at least 2:1.
-There are at least six campground hots.
+There are at least six campground hosts.
 They have a large Americorps team doing trail maintenance.
-The sites are impeccably maintained — each site is raked, Japanese garden style, the trash is picked up by two guys on an ATV every morning at the same time, and there’s always someone fussing over some little project.
+The sites are impeccably maintained – each site is raked between campers, the trash is picked up by two guys on an ATV every morning at the same time, and there’s always someone fussing over some little project.

 Supposedly this is a dangerous place.
 The story goes that back in the 1840s, a gold mine was developed here, but then the family running the operation was killed by Apaches.
 Thirty years later, a man nicknamed “the Dutchman” found the mine with a friend, excavated and hid the gold, then both he and the friend mysteriously died before doing anything with that gold.
 For the last 120 years, people have been searching for these caches of gold, or the mine itself, often with violent or tragic results.